 Scheduled to reach the asteroid 65803 Didymos and its moonlet in late 2026, it will gather additional data about the aftermath of the DART crash and how it changed the asteroid system.
 The mission is key to turning DART’s kinetic impact into a technique that could help save Earth from incoming asteroids in the future.

-One potential obstacle to a launch on Monday is that SpaceX has not yet obtained approval from the Federal Aviation Administration (FAA).
+On Sunday, one potential obstacle to Hera’s launch was removed when the Federal Aviation Administration (FAA) approved its SpaceX Falcon 9 for flight.
 The FAA grounded the Falcon 9 recently because of an incident involving the Crew-9 mission on Sept.
 28 in which the rocket’s second stage fell outside of a designated hazard zone in the South Pacific.
-Though no property or people were hurt, the FAA has yet to approve the launch as of Friday evening.
+In a Oct.
+6, statement, the FAA said the Falcon 9 was not cleared for all launches, but that Hera’s flight was approved because the second stage would not be reentering the atmosphere; instead, it will boost the craft beyond Earth orbit.

-Despite this hiccup, the team is undeterred.
 At an Oct.
-2 media briefing, project officials said they are still expecting a launch Monday.
+2 media briefing, project officials said they were still expecting a launch Monday.
 Hera’s project manager, Ian Carnelli, said during the briefing that between NASA, SpaceX, and the FAA, the Hera team has been kept in the loop on everything.
 “We are very happy with the progress,” said Carnelli.

 An asteroid’s impact